lastplacelegend1234321/worldguesser/docs/merge-upstream-changes.md

 ### Strategy for Common Conflicts:

-1. **Rebranding Conflicts** (WorldGuessr → Proguessr):
+1. **Rebranding Conflicts** (WorldGuessr → ProGuessr.com):
-   - Keep your Proguessr version
+   - Keep your ProGuessr.com version
-   - Example: If upstream has "WorldGuessr" and you have "Proguessr", keep "Proguessr"
+   - Example: If upstream has "WorldGuessr" and you have "ProGuessr.com", keep "ProGuessr.com"

 2. **Configuration Conflicts**:
    - Keep your production configs (DigitalOcean, Nginx, etc.)